 - See notes for tips and whole30 suggestions or regular Paleo options

-- Feel free to freeze this dish, but it will have extra water once thawed due to zucchini.
-I simple add in more flour or a bit more fresh zucchini.
+- Feel free to freeze this dish, but it will have extra water once thawed due to the zucchini.
+I simply add in more flour or a bit more fresh zucchini.

-- Updated if the the coconut flour/milk mixture is too clumpy, try sifting your coconut flour before hand.
+- Updated – If the coconut flour/milk mixture is too clumpy, try sifting your coconut flour beforehand.
 OR you can just add a few more tbsp coconut milk while mixing.
 You want this to be your “thickener” for the casserole.
 The flour will also add a little crunch when baked.